Homer the Whopper

 "Homer the Whopper" is the twenty-first season premiere of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on September 27, 2009.

-In the episode, Comic Book Guy creates a new superhero called Everyman who takes powers from other superheroes.
+In the episode, Comic Book Guy creates a new superhero, Everyman, who takes powers from other superheroes.
 Homer is cast as the lead in the film adaptation.
 To get Homer into shape, the movie studio hires a celebrity fitness trainer, Lyle McCarthy, to help him.
 Homer gets into great shape and is really excited, but when McCarthy leaves to train another client, he starts over-eating again and ultimately this leads to the film's failure.

 The episode was written by Seth Rogen and Evan Goldberg, who are "obsessed" fans of the show, and directed by Lance Kramer.
-"Homer The Whopper" was intended to be a commentary on how Hollywood treats superhero films.
+"Homer the Whopper" was intended to be a commentary on how Hollywood treats superhero films.
 Rogen also guest stars in the episode as the character Lyle McCarthy, making him the second guest star to both write an episode and appear in it; Ricky Gervais was the first.

 "Homer the Whopper" has received mixed reviews from television critics and acquired a Nielsen rating of 4.3 in its original broadcast.

 Plot

-Bart and Milhouse convince Comic Book Guy to publish a comic book he wrote titled Everyman, in which the title character can absorb superpowers from the characters of comic books he touches.
-The comic becomes an instant hit, and many Hollywood studios become interested in making it into a film.
-Comic Book Guy agrees to let Everyman become a film, but only if he can pick the star.
-When Comic Book Guy sees Homer, he considers Homer perfect for the role, as he wants Everyman to be played by a middle-aged fat man.
-But the studio executives realize that audiences want a physically fit actor for the role, so they hire celebrity fitness trainer Lyle McCarthy to get Homer into shape.
-After a month, Homer becomes fit and the film begins production.
+Bart and Milhouse persuade Comic Book Guy to publish Everyman, a comic he has created and written in which the titular hero can absorb the superpowers of any character whose comic book he touches.
+It becomes an instant hit, and many Hollywood studios become interested in making it into a film.
+Comic Book Guy signs a movie deal, on the condition that he gets to choose the star.
+He considers Homer to be perfect for the role, as he envisions Everyman as a middle-aged fat man.
+However, the studio executives hire fitness trainer Lyle McCarthy to get Homer into shape, knowing that audiences prefer to see physically fit actors in superhero roles.

-Soon afterward, however, McCarthy leaves Homer for another client.
-Without McCarthy to keep him in shape, Homer starts eating again and gains all the weight back.
-Homer can no longer fit into his costume or even his trailer, and the film begins to go over budget.
-The studio executives and Comic Book Guy worry that the film will not be successful.
-The final version of the film features scenes with the fat Homer and the physically fit Homer merged, upsetting and confusing the audience.
-After the premiere of the film, McCarthy returns and offers to get Homer into shape again, which Homer accepts.
-The studio executives offer to let Comic Book Guy direct the sequel, on the condition that Comic Book Guy lie to the fans and say he liked the film.
-Though pleased by the offer, Comic Book Guy rejects it and openly criticizes the film online, and thus it becomes a box office failure and Everyman is never adapted again.
+One month later, Homer has become fit under Lyle's training regimen and the film begins production.
+Lyle soon leaves Homer to begin working with a different client, though, and Homer reverts to his old habits of laziness and overeating and quickly regains all the weight he lost.
+The film begins to go over budget, and Comic Book Guy and the executives fear that it will not be successful.
+The final version includes shots of Homer in both his fit and overweight states, confusing the audience and ruining their enjoyment.
+Although the premiere is a disaster, the executives offer to let Comic Book Guy direct a sequel as long as he gives the film a good review.
+Comic Book Guy is pleased at first, but soon changes his mind and posts a scathing online review.
+The film becomes a box office bomb, and a law is passed to prevent any future film adaptations of Everyman from being made.